1alessandro1/HP-Prodesk-600-G1-SFF-macOS/README.md

 # HP-Prodesk-600-G1-SFF-macOS
 This repository contains the necessary files and information to successfully boot macOS on this prebuilt PC.

-## Additional hiddein BIOS settings
+## Additional hidden BIOS settings
 The tool `setup_var` from [datasone](https://github.com/datasone/grub-mod-setup_var/releases/latest) can help you to setup this additional parameters to successfully boot macOS:

 - CFG Lock: `setup_var 0x4A3 0x00` [Disabled]